 To achieve this effect, we take multiple photos of a suit and tie on a mannequin.
 We then combine the images to remove the mannequin in post processing.
 This gives clothing a more true-to-life, full-bodied and 3D appearance than flat lay photography.
 It also ensures apparel isn’t flat or out of proportion in product photos.

 For the complete step-by-step guide, continue reading.
-This tutorial demonstrates how to photograph a suit and tie with a ghost mannequin effect using PhotoRobot’s_Cube.
+This tutorial demonstrates how to photograph a suit and tie with a ghost mannequin effect using PhotoRobot’s_Cube and product photography software.

 When aiming to achieve a ghost mannequin effect on a suit and tie, PhotoRobot’s standard setup features the_Cube.
 This solution boasts a system for quick mannequin exchange to streamline workflows, while PhotoRobot software automates post processing.